grozadanut/server-infrastructure/ansible/README.md

 panel that appears, which displays a script with `token` and `room` strings.
 - `claim_token`: netdata token
 - `claim_rooms`: netdata room

+## Default folder structure

+### DB server(1)

+- `/var/lib/pgbackrest` - postgresql database local backup location
+- `DigiStorage:/pgbackrest/flexbiz` - postgresql database remote backup location

+### Data server(1-n)

+- `/opt/seaweedfs/{{ domain }}/volume` - seaweedfs volumes
+- `/opt/seaweedfs/{{ domain }}/filer` - seaweedfs file metadata
+- `DigiStorage:/restic/main_server` - remote backup of `/opt/seaweedfs` folder

+Note: default domain is `flexbiz.ro`

+### Manager server(1-3)

+- `/opt/seaweedfs/{{ domain }}/master` - seaweedfs master data

+Note: Currently if the manager and data server are on 2 separate machines, the seaweedfs master data is not backed up on a remote location.

+### Worker server(1-n)

+Theoretically this should be stateless, as it's used only to run docker containers.

+If containers need persistent storage, they can use bind mounts to mount a subfolder inside `/mnt`(see parent README.md for folder structure).
+The host provides persistent storage in `/mnt` through `seaweedfs mount` command.
+The actual data is stored in the data server.